mikeroyal/Steam-Deck-Guide/Developers/README.md

 <br />
 </p>

+[AMD Precision Boost Overdrive 2 (PBO2)](https://www.amd.com/en/support/kb/faq/cpu-pb2) is a performance-maximizing technology available will work with the Ryzen 5000 or newer AMD processors improving your PC's performance by raising clockspeeds, which makes the processor and your applications run faster.
+This technology will not be applied retroactively to previous-gen models, like Ryzen 3000 chips or newer.

 [MangoHud](https://github.com/flightlessmango/MangoHud) is a Vulkan and OpenGL overlay for monitoring FPS, temperatures, CPU/GPU load and more.

 [GOverlay](https://github.com/benjamimgois/goverlay) is an open source project aimed to create a Graphical UI to manage Vulkan/OpenGL overlays.
 It is still in early development.